isomerpages/moe-jpjc/_a-level-inspirational-stories/2024/T Malini (22A03).md

 <figure>
 <img src="/images/Accomplishment/2024%20Inspiring/tmalini.jpg">
-<figcaption>Meet T Malini_ The epitome of versatility and courage.
+<figcaption>Meet T Malini: The epitome of versatility and courage.
 From excelling in Triple Science to embracing the arts in JC, her unconventional pathway reflects her fearless pursuit of passion and purpose</figcaption></figure>

 <b>From Triple Science to Arts, Malini blossomed and found her voice in JC</b>